MusicPlayerDaemon/MPD/doc/user.rst

 By default, :program:`MPD` follows symbolic links in the music directory.
 This behavior can be switched off: :code:`follow_outside_symlinks` controls whether :program:`MPD` follows links pointing to files outside of the music directory, and :code:`follow_inside_symlinks` lets you disable symlinks to files inside the music directory.

 Instead of using local files, you can use storage plugins to access files on a remote file server.
-For example, to use music from the SMB/CIFS server "myfileserver" on the share called "Music", configure the music directory "smb://myfileserver/Music".
+For example, to use music from the SMB/CIFS server ":file:`myfileserver`" on the share called "Music", configure the music directory ":file:`smb://myfileserver/Music`".
 For a recipe, read the Satellite :program:`MPD` section :ref:`satellite`.

 You can also use multiple storage plugins to assemble a virtual music directory consisting of multiple storages.